Phillip Fulmer: 1997 season

 Fulmer's Vols started the 1997 season #5 in the nation and eventually finished in uncharted territory.
 With Peyton Manning, the Vols started with two victories over Texas Tech (52–17) and UCLA (30–24).
 Once again, the #3 Florida Gators defeated the Vols 33–20 for the first setback of the year.
 The Volunteers did recover from the defeat and won out in the regular season to finish with a 10–1 record.
 The Volunteers qualified for the SEC Championship and faced off against the Auburn Tigers and won 30–29 for their first conference championship since 1990.
-The Vols played against #2 Nebraska with a potential National Championship at stake.
+The Vols played against No. 2 Nebraska with a potential national championship at stake.
 However, the Vols fell 42–17 and finished with an 11–2 record and #7 in the final AP Poll.
 Despite the disappointing ending, Fulmer had brought the Volunteers to and sustained national prominence and greater things were on the horizon.

-1998 season: National Championship
+1998 season: national championship

 Due to the loss of Peyton Manning to the NFL, the Vols might not have been as respected going into the 1998 season.
 However, Fulmer had a new quarterback ready to go in Tee Martin.
 The season started with a close 34–33 victory over the Donovan McNabb-led Syracuse Orangemen.
 Two weeks later, after years of defeat, the Vols finally overcame the #2 Florida Gators in a 20–17 overtime victory.
 The following game was a 42–7 victory over Houston.
 On October 3, the Vols survived a close game with the Auburn Tigers by a score of 17–9.
 Against the #7 Georgia Bulldogs in the next game, the Vols won 22–3.
 Fulmer continued his winning streak over Alabama with a 35–18 victory.
 After two more wins against South Carolina and UAB, the top-ranked Vols faced off against #10 Arkansas.
 The Vols escaped with a 28–24 victory after recovering a late fumble by the Razorbacks to get the go-ahead score.
 The Vols closed out the regular season undefeated with wins over Kentucky and Vanderbilt.
 In the SEC Championship, the Vols defeated the #23 Mississippi State Bulldogs by a score of 24–14.
 The Vols made the BCS National Championship game and faced off against the #2 Florida State Seminoles in the 1999 Fiesta Bowl.
 The Vols defeated the Seminoles by a score of 23–16.
 With the victory, the Volunteers won their first National Championship since 1967.
 Fulmer's senior class of the 1998 team compiled a record of 45–5, losing only to Florida (three times), Nebraska, and Memphis.
 As a result of the 1998 season, Fulmer was named National Coach of the Year and SEC Coach of the Year.